 The shoulder is the most mobile joint in your body.
-The ball (or “head”) of the arm bone (humerus) rests in a shallow socket called the glenoid, much like a golf ball fits on a tee.
+The ball or “head” of the arm bone (humerus) rests in a shallow rounded socket called the glenoid.
 To help make the socket deeper, the outer rim of the glenoid is ringed by tough, flexible tissue called the labrum.

 What Is a SLAP Lesion?

 SLAP stands for Superior Labrum Anterior to Posterior.
 This means that the upper rim of the labrum has been torn from front to back.
 The tear happens where the biceps tendon attaches to the labrum.
 Common causes of a SLAP lesion include: